wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= 2.2.3 =
+- Default Landing Page URL can now be customized in the advanced settings.

 = 2.2.2 =
 - Affiliates Manager no longer sets any locale information in the system on which PHP is running.
 - Added some debug data in the function that submits PayPal Mass payments.